John Herbert, 8th Earl of Powis: Early life

-Herbert is the son of George William Herbert, 7th Earl of Powis and the Hon.
+Herbert is the son of George Herbert, 7th Earl of Powis, and the Hon.
 Katharine Odeyne de Grey.
-Among his siblings are Hon.
-Michael Clive Herbert, Hon.
-Peter James Herbert, Hon.
-Edward David Herbert, Lorraine Elizabeth Herbert, and Nicola Wendy Herbert.
+Among his siblings are Michael Clive Herbert, Peter James Herbert, Edward David Herbert, Lorraine Elizabeth Herbert, and Nicola Wendy Herbert.

-His paternal grandparents were The Right Rev. Percy Herbert Bishop of Norwich, and the former Hon.
+His paternal grandparents were the Right Rev. Percy Herbert, Bishop of Norwich, and the former Hon.
 Elaine Orde-Powlett (a daughter of William Orde-Powlett, 5th Baron Bolton).
 His maternal grandparents were Lt.
-Col. George de Grey, 8th Baron Walsingham and the former Hyacinth Lambart Bouwens.
+Col. George de Grey, 8th Baron Walsingham, and the former Hyacinth Lambart Bouwens.

 He was expelled from his school, Wellington College, at the age of 14 or 15, and says that he became anti-imperialist at that time.
 He later graduated from McMaster University, in Ontario, Canada, with a Master of Arts and, in 1994, with a Doctor of Philosophy.

 Career

-Herbert was an assistant professor at Redeemer College in Hamilton, Ontario between 1990 and 1992.
+Herbert was an assistant professor at Redeemer College in Hamilton, Ontario, between 1990 and 1992.

 Upon the death of his father on 13 August 1993, he succeeded as the 8th Earl of Powis in addition to a number of other subsidiary titles.

 In 2021, during the second episode of Empire State of Mind, Lord Powis told journalist Sathnam Sanghera that he wished a statue of his ancestor, Clive of India, was not in the centre of Shrewsbury.